 Blackmagic Pocket Cinema Camera 4K

-The Pocket 4K puts the image-quality, tools and flexibility previously reserved for cameras costing 10 times as much into the hands of many talented frugal filmmakers.
+The BMPCC4K puts the image-quality, tools and flexibility previously reserved for cameras costing 10 times as much into the hands of many talented frugal filmmakers.
 In that sense, the introduction of the Pocket 4K is just as significant for filmmakers as the Canon 5D was exactly 10 years ago.
 Let’s dive in.

 The (very) good stuff